How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 • Connector placement during movement

 These checks help maintain proper flow conditions and reduce downstream setup problems.
 In home use, tubing management is not only about neatness.
-It helps prevent line kinks, pull issues, and position-related feeding trouble that may not be obvious at first glance.
+It also helps prevent line kinks, pull issues, and position-related feeding trouble.

 A Short Pre-Start Checklist For Daily Use

-A short pre-start checklist can help catch small issues before feeding begins.
-In many home routines, this is the step that separates a smoother start from an avoidable interruption.
+A short pre-start checklist can catch small issues before feeding begins.
+In many home routines, this step helps separate a smoother start from an avoidable interruption.
 A daily feeding pump setup check does not need to be long.
-It only needs to confirm that the loading, priming, bag position, and basic pump readiness have all been reviewed.
+It needs to confirm that loading, priming, bag position, and pump readiness have all been reviewed.

 Pre-Start Checklist